Skip to content

 • Relate the major biobehavioral vulnerabilities that increase risk of relapse and addiction recurrence.

-• Identify recovery support services shown to extend the benefits of formal treatment.
+• Identify at least two recovery support services shown to extend the benefits of formal treatment.

 • Describe three major psychosocial mechanisms of behavior change shown to convey the benefits of treatment and recovery support services.